-Data suggests some house prices have risen nearly 17 times higher than incomes in the last 12 months, offering New Zealand the title of one of the ‘least affordable’ housing markets across the globe.
+Data suggests some house prices have risen nearly 17 times higher than incomes in the last 12-months, with New Zealand cites as one of the ‘least affordable’ housing markets across the globe.

 It is of little surprise commentators have long called for the introduction of Debt-to-Income limits (DTIs) however, the issue remains highly contentious, with many saying first-home buyers would be unfairly penalised, further adding to the imbalance between the ‘haves’ and the ‘have-nots’.

 When presenting the Reserve Bank of New Zealand’s (RBNZ’s) annual review to Parliament’s Finance and Expenditure Committee in February, RBNZ Governor Adrian Orr said it was “extremely difficult to segment any market and any individual with macro-prudential tools,” and that “pretending we could fine-tune for a particular set of groups comes with great challenges and implications.”

 While those purchasing their first home traditionally have lower incomes and less equity than those purchasing subsequent properties, the introduction of DTI limits would require a careful balancing act between reigning in high-risk lending and helping low-income people into their own home.

 Orr has similarly warned Finance Minister Grant Robertson that “higher prudential requirements generally imply higher deposit requirements, lower credit ceilings and higher interest costs for the mortgage borrower.”